SS Ellan Vannin (1860): Passengers

-After the sinking there was talk that May been a 15th passenger.
+After the sinking there was talk that there may have been a 15th passenger.
 Some stories suggest a Mr Wright, a distant relative of Capt Teare, was on board.
 Another story suggests that a Miss Ethel Lay, a friend of Miss Findlay, had boarded.
-The ticket inspector remembers seeing Miss Findlay board the vessel, being accompanied by Miss Lay, but couldn’t remember punching one or two tickets.
+The ticket inspector remembers seeing Miss Findlay board the vessel, being accompanied by Miss Lay, but couldn't remember punching one or two tickets.